CodeLionX/CAE-Ensemble/README.md

  * The complete list of parameters is available at lines 963--1005 in [cae_ensemble.py](cae_ensemble.py).
 The model parameters are the ones detailed in 1.
  * The data sets number is related to the specification in lines 1064--1169.
  * The structure for the data input is defined in [data_provider.py](./utils/data_provider.py).
- * Results will be inserted in a database, calculations and connections are managed in [metrics_insert.py](./utils/metrics_insert.py).
+ * Results will be inserted in a database, calculations, and connections are managed in [metrics_insert.py](./utils/metrics_insert.py).

 Baselines: